jhburns/ExperienceCapture/Documentation/Coding.md

 ## Add properties

-With eveything setup, data to be captured can now be added.
+With everything setup, data to be captured can now be added.
 The basic format is:

 ```csharp
     public object getCapture()